pycontribs/pyrax/docs/cloud_loadbalancers.md

 	  'startTime': datetime.datetime(2012, 10, 15, 13, 0),
 	  'vipType': u'PUBLIC'}

-This output was for a test load balancer that isn't getting any traffic.
+This output is for a test load balancer that is not getting any traffic.
 If this had been for an actual load balancer in production use, the values reported would not be all zeroes.